isomerpages/govtech-gobusiness-main/_productivity_solutions_grant/3-faqs.md

 PSG aims to facilitate quick adoption of proven productivity solutions recommended by sector-lead agencies.
 New productivity solutions are constantly being reviewed and included into the list.

 #### 2. Where can I apply for Productivity Solutions Grant?
-After you have obtained a quotation from your preferred vendor for the supportable solution(s), please log into <a href="https://www.businessgrants.gov.sg/" target="_blank" style="color:#037e8a">Business Grants Portal</a> to submit your application for PSG.
+After you have obtained a quotation from your preferred vendor for the supportable solution(s), please log into <a href="https://www.businessgrants.gov.sg/" target="_blank">Business Grants Portal</a> to submit your application for PSG.

 #### 3. What industries can apply for PSG?